Women's and Gender Studies, BA

 WGST 326.
 Gender, Inequality, and Globalization.
 3 Units.

 Using a sociological perspective, this course examines how major societal institutions, including the economy, polity, medicine, religion, education and family, are structured to reproduce gendered inequalities across the globe.
 Attention is given to the intersections of race/ethnicity, social class, gender and sexuality in social systems of power and privilege.
 Of critical importance is how gender figures in the relationship between Economic North and Economic South countries.
 We will elucidate how gender norms vary by culture and exert profound influence on the daily, lived experiences of women and men.
 The course will be informed by recent scholarship on feminism, women's movements, and globalization.
 Offered as SOCI 326 and WGST 326.
-Counts for CAS Global & Cultural Diversity Requirement.
+Counts as a CAS Global & Cultural Diversity course.
 Prereq: SOCI 101 or permission of program director.

 WGST 333.
 Science and Technology in France.
 3 Units.

 This course is an exploration of the development of science and technology in France, from their rise in the 18th and 19th centuries to their recent renaissance, from both a scientific and a humanities perspective.
 A significant component will focus on the contributions of women to science in France.
 Site visits in France will include the Marie Curie laboratory, the Pasteur Institute, and the Museum of Natural History.
 Readings will come from the fields of history of science, French cultural history, and French literature.
 Offered as FRCH 328, FRCH 428, WGST 333, WLIT 353 and WLIT 453.
-Counts for CAS Global & Cultural Diversity Requirement.
+Counts as a CAS Global & Cultural Diversity course.

 WGST 337.
 Women in the Arab World.
 3 Units.

 The purpose of this course is twofold: It is a course that allows students an in-depth look at the diverse women who represent a number of cultures in the Arab world in nations from the Mashrek to the Maghreb.
 The second primary goal of the course is to study such women through the eyes of leading Arab women theorists who have made an impact not only in their own countries, but also on disciplines intersecting with women's studies worldwide.
 We will study the Arab woman's place in her respective society, in political and economic systems, in education, and in the family.
 We will also analyze her contributions to art and literature as well as to the sciences.
 The course will provide an overview of the Arab woman throughout history, from her origins to her place within recent movements within the Arab Spring and other current world events.
 As Arab women are Muslim, Christian, and Jewish, views of women within these major world religions will also be taken into account as we study the Arab woman as well as religion's impact on culture in the Middle East and in the Maghreb in particular.
 In the course, we will utilize theoretical texts, but also case studies as well as examples from media and the arts.
 During the semester, we will take advantage of teleconferencing opportunities between CWRU and two major academic units for Women's Studies in the Arab world: The Institute for Women's Studies in the Arab World (IWSAW) in Beirut, Lebanon, and the University of Jordan's Center for Women's Studies in Amman.
 Offered as FRCH 337, FRCH 437, ARAB 337, ETHS 337 and WGST 337.
-Counts for CAS Global & Cultural Diversity Requirement.
+Counts as a CAS Global & Cultural Diversity course.

 WGST 342.
 Latin American Feminist Voices.
 3 Units.

 Examination of the awakening of feminine and feminist consciousness in the literary production of Latin American women writers, particularly from the 1920s to the present.
 Close attention paid to the dominant themes of love and dependency; imagination as evasion; alienation and rebellion; sexuality and power; the search for identity and the self-preservation of subjectivity.
 Readings include prose, poetry, and dramatic texts of female Latin American writers contributing to the emerging of feminist ideologies and the mapping of feminist identities.
 Offered as SPAN 342, SPAN 442, ETHS 342, and WGST 342.
-Counts for CAS Global & Cultural Diversity Requirement.
+Counts as a CAS Global & Cultural Diversity course.

 WGST 345.
 Topics in LGBTQ Studies.
 3 Units.

 This course will focus on selected topics in the study of LGBTQ literature, film, theory, and culture.
 Individual courses may focus on such topics as queer theory, LGBTQ literature, queer cinema, gay and lesbian poetry, LGBTQ graphic novels, the AIDS memoir, AIDS/Gay Drama, and queer rhetoric and protest.
 Maximum 6 credits.
 Offered as ENGL 345, ENGL 445 and WGST 345.
-Counts for CAS Global & Cultural Diversity Requirement.
+Counts as a CAS Global & Cultural Diversity course.
 Prereq: ENGL 150 or passing letter grade in a 100 level first year seminar in FSCC, FSNA, FSSO, FSSY, FSTS, or FSCS.

 WGST 346.
 Women, Power, and Politics.
 3 Units.

 Women, Power, and Politics involves a critical examination of the impact of gender on the forms and distributions of power and politics, with primary reference to the experience of women in the United States.
 Major concerns of the course include the political meanings and import of "sex," "gender," and "politics;" the relationship between women and the state; how women organize collectively to influence state policies; and how the state facilitates and constrains women's access to and exercise of political power.
 The course is organized around four foci central to the study of women and politics.
 The first section of the course focuses on the meanings of "women," "gender," and "politics."
 In this section, we will consider how these concepts intersect and the ways in which each may be used to deepen our understanding of the workings of governments and political systems, and of women's relative political powerlessness.
 The second section of the course employs these concepts to understand the (re) emergence of the US feminist movement, its meanings, practices, and goals, and its transformation across US political history.
 In the third section, we turn to conventional electoral politics, focusing on women's candidacies, their campaigns, and women's voting behavior.
 In the final section of the course, we consider those general factors that might provide for increased gender equality and improved life status for women, in global, comparative perspective.
 Offered as POSC 346, POSC 446 and WGST 346.
-Counts as SAGES Departmental Seminar.
+Counts as a SAGES Departmental Seminar course.

 WGST 349.
 The Arab World Experience.
 3 Units.

 Taught and led by Case faculty, The Arab World Experience is a spring semester course with a spring break study abroad component in a Middle Eastern or North African country supplemented by course meetings before and after travel.
 It will rotate among countries such as Jordan, Lebanon, Morocco, etc. and be taught by faculty with appropriate area expertise in Arabic, Women's and Gender Studies, and/or Ethnic Studies.
 The course focuses on topics such as history, politics, culture, and gender relations within the society of study.
 Workload and learning outcomes are commensurate with a semester-long three credit hour course.
 Guest lectures in the host country are an important component of the course as they bring a fresh, authentic perspective to the aforementioned topics discussed.
 There will be three three-hour meetings prior to travel, required reading, and one three-hour meeting after travel.
 In the host country, students will spend seven days (five-eight hours per day) in seminars, discussions, and site visits.
 Student grades are determined on the basis of participation, attendance, a daily experiential learning journal, interviews with guest speakers, and a final exam.
 Offered as ARAB 349, ETHS 349 and WGST 349.
-Counts for CAS Global & Cultural Diversity Requirement.
+Counts as a CAS Global & Cultural Diversity course.

 WGST 352.
 African Feminisms.
 3 Units.

 This course traces the history of African feminism from its origins within traditions through to a more contemporary theoretical analysis of gender, marriage, and motherhood seen from a Afrocentric perspective.
 Approaches studied are those that pertain to anthropology, history, literature, sociology, and culture.
 African feminist theory of scholars such as Filomina Steady, Cheikh Anta Diop, Buchi Emecheta, Ifi Amadiume, Obioma Nnameka, Oyeronko Oyewumi, and Calixthe Beyala will be studied and there will be some comparative analysis of Western theories to show how African feminisms are clearly distinct.
 Theories on these feminisms will be presented, and in the process, students will look at cases of women in Cameroon, Nigeria, Ghana, Kenya, and Senegal.
 It is commonly believed that African women were defined for a long time according to constructs of Western anthropology.
 This course will thus look at social institutions such as woman-to-woman marriage, matriarchy, and various women's rituals in order to identify African constructs of gender, family, kinship, marriage, and motherhood.
 Offered as ETHS 352 and WGST 352.
-Counts for CAS Global & Cultural Diversity Requirement.
+Counts as a CAS Global & Cultural Diversity course.

 WGST 353.
 Women in American History I. 3 Units.